akkupy/Z-Vote/README.md

 <br><br>

-### Head Over to your domain name to see the web application!
+## Head Over to your domain name to see the web application!

+* Head over to https://domain_name/admin to add the voterlists in 'Voter lists' table and the candidates in the 'Candidates' table.

+* Set the Voting Time in 'Vote auths' table(Create only one object and add the start and end time of voting).

+* Now the project is ready for Voting!

 <br><br><br><br><br>